jameswagner/LeetCode-Writeup/README.md

     }
 ```

-Following and unfollowing involve adding or removing the followed person to the set.
-Adding a user more than once to a set or attempting to remove a user not present in the set are no-op operations so we don't need to explicitly check for these cases.
+Following and unfollowing involve adding or removing the followed person to the follower's Set of users.
+Adding a user more than once to a Set or attempting to remove a user not present in the Set are already no-op operations so we don't need to explicitly check for these cases.
 In the case of following we also need to add the follower to the set of users if they are not already present.
 ```
     /** Follower follows a followee.
 If the operation is invalid, it should be a no-op. */ public void follow(int followerId, int followeeId) {